 - At the same time, it is essential to have some rules in place and the consequences your child will have to bear when the rules are broken.

 Points to Keep in Mind

-The guidance you provide for emotional and social development during childhood should be in accordance to your child’s age and level of development.
+The guidance you provide for emotional and social development during childhood should be in accordance with your child’s age and level of development.
 Starting off with social and emotional developmental activities for toddlers can ensure that you turn your child into a patient adult who is skilled at problem-solving and believes in cooperation.

 - You should act in coordination with your child’s teachers and any other caregivers towards this goal.
 This kind of collaboration can benefit your child to a large extent.